Flutter VS. .NET MAUI. What is the better choice for 2023?

 Additionally, Flutter supports Material Design for Android and Cupertino for iOS, allowing developers to create apps with native look and feel for each platform.
 However, .NET MAUI also supports out of the box material design for Android and Cupertino for iOS.
 Another benefit of Flutter is its hot reload feature, which lets developers quickly test changes in their code without recompiling the entire app.
 Both Flutter and .NET MAUI heavily support this feature, however it is up to your personal preference to decide which one you prefer.

-Overall, Flutter provides a more efficient way for developers to create cross-platform applications.
+Overall, Flutter provides an efficient way for developers to create cross-platform applications.

 Case studies of successful Flutter projects